apache/directory-fortress-core/README.txt

 3. Apache Ant 1.8 or beyond installed to target environment

-4. OpenLDAP installed to target system.  (options follow in section 1).
+4. LDAP server installed.  (options follow in section 1).

-Note:  Fortress is LDAPv3 compliant and works with other directory servers, especially ApacheDS:
+Prereq notes:

-README-QUICKSTART-APACHEDS.html.
+ - Fortress is LDAPv3 compliant and works with any directory server.

-5. GIT installed to target environment.
-(Fortress developers only)
+ - Tested with ApacheDS: FORTRESS_HOME/README-QUICKSTART-APACHEDS.html.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 1:  Options for installing OpenLDAP to target server environment